 FROM CONCEPT TO SCRIPT IN 4-6 WEEKS

-I also learned that even if you don't have a finished script, if you can write a powerful two-page written pitch just based on an idea (i.e. a logline or a pitch paragraph) , you might actually have a story worthy of a screenplay.
+Whether you have a screenplay or not, if you have a great idea, and if you can write a powerful two-page written pitch just based on that idea (i.e. a logline or a pitch paragraph) , you might actually have a story worthy of a screenplay.

 One way or other, the two-page written pitch will expose what works and what doesn't in your story.
 That said, little did I know how that two-page written pitch knowledge would benefit me.